The flu season in Canada, typically, begins in November and lasts until March. It peaks between the winter months of December and February.

 Have a response protocol ready for positive cases

-If a worker experiences flu-like symptoms while at work, they should know that they must immediately isolate and go home.
+If a worker experiences flu-like symptoms while in the office, they should know that they must immediately isolate and go home.
 Have a response protocol ready in case an employee at work experiences flu or COVID-19 symptoms.

-Do you need help developing health and safety policies for your workplace?
+Do you need help developing HR and health & safety policies for your workplace?